PaulMTT/git-commit-msg-hook/README.md

 git commit
 ```

-And each file will be sent to the local server and built an overall commit message.
+And each file will be sent to the local server and build an overall commit message.